diogoaurelio/schedoscopeWiki/Scheduling-Command-Reference.md

 Schedoscope can be controlled with scheduling commands.
-There are two means of issuing these commands:
+There are two ways of issuing these commands:

 * using the Schedoscope shell command prompt opening when Schedoscope is not launched as a daemon;
 * using the Schedoscope REST client based on the [REST API](Schedoscope REST API)